qiime2/paper2/sphinx_docs/index.rst

    all groups (e.g. a given age or sex of subject) have enough samples and sequences to proceed with analysis.
-This check is important because variation in the number of sequences per sample, which is typically not fully under control, often leads to samples dropping out of the analysis because too few reads were obtained from them.
+This check is important because variation in the number of sequences per sample, which is typically not fully under control, often leads to samples being dropped from the analysis because too few reads were obtained from them.

 .. command-block::